ral-facilities/icat-payara6/README.md

 ## Issues / Blockers

- - 2 integration tests fail in ids.server due to change of behaviour in icat 5: https://github.com/icatproject/ids.server/issues/129
  - Google Web Toolkit required by eCat does not support the Jakarta namespace (https://github.com/gwtproject/gwt/issues/9727).
 There is a snapshot repo with a separate artifact `gwt-servlet-jakarta`: https://repo.vertispan.com/gwt-snapshot/org/gwtproject/, version `2.11.0-jakarta-SNAPSHOT`.
 Currently there are some packages missing package-info files in `gwt-user`.
 See https://github.com/gwtproject/gwt/pull/9845 and https://github.com/niloc132/gwt/pull/3.

 ## Instructions - Updating XML schemas